Mejtus1/Demo/README.md

 git reset - resets your staged file
-git branch - lets you create an isolated enviroment within your repository to make changes
+git branch - lets you create an isolated enviroment within your repository to make changes git clone - it is used to clone in our local repository on machine